Acemad/NDLogAnalysis/README.md

 * `analysis.py` : Main program.
 * `queries.py` : Contains the SQL queries needed to perform the requested analysis.

+## Design

+The program is structured in a very simple way, queries are stored in `queries.py` and imported by `analysis.py` which provides and interactive text-based interface allowing the user to choose which query to execute.

+Sorting / filtering data is done on the database side, our program is only concerned by querying the database and correctly displaying the output of the queries.
+Therefore, we've implemented a generic database query function `queryDB()` and functions to display the results of that function `printResults()` and `printResultsQ3()`.

 ## Prerequisites

 This program interacts with the `news` database obtained from the project's page at Udacity.com.